ogivuk/learning/tdd-django/README.md

 * Client - a class that acts as a dummy Web browser used to test views, if the correct template is being rendered.
     * get(_URL_) - a function that takes a URL, resolves it via views, and returns a HttpResponse.
     * post(_URL_, _data_) - a function that submits a POST request for a given URL with the given data, and returns a HttpResponse.
+* LiveServerTestCase - a class to be inherited when creating functional tests.
+    * live_server_url - an attribute that holds the URL of the LiveServerTestCase web server.

 django.template
 * loader